daguilarm/laravel-action-forms/README.md

     ],
 ```

-With this, when `PostCss` scans the all package it will discover the classes used by the package.
+With this, when `PostCss` will scan all package and it will discover all classes used.
 You have also a file in `config/action-forms-tailwind-safe.php` where you can add your tailwind safe list, in case you need it.
-This is util if you use conditional clases in your blade templates:
+This is useful if you are using conditional clases in your blade templates:

 ```js
 // Tailwind Safe list